iglit/h2l0l/README.md

 ## Troubleshooting

 ### The tray icon doesn't appear
-- Look for a blue water droplet icon (💧 on macOS)
+- Look for a blue water droplet icon
-- On Windows, check if the icon is hidden in the overflow area (click the up arrow near the system tray)
+- Check if the icon is hidden in the overflow area (click the up arrow near the system tray)
-- Make sure you have permission to display notifications on your system
+- Make sure you have permission to display notifications
-- On macOS, check System Preferences → Notifications
-- On Windows, check Settings → System → Notifications & actions
+- Check Settings → System → Notifications & actions

-### The menu doesn't appear when I click the icon (Windows)
+### The menu doesn't appear when I click the icon
 - Make sure you're using right-click (not left-click)
 - The menu only appears on right-click
 - If the icon is unresponsive, try restarting the application